 - In a bowl combine the remaining flour with the honey, oyster sauce, fish sauce, chicken broth and olive oil.
 Mix thoroughly, adding a very small amount of additional chicken broth if it becomes too pasty.

 - Add all vegetables, chicken, garlic, and ginger to the air fryer.

 - Pour the sauce over all of the vegetables.

-- Cook in the air fryer for 15 minutes.
+- Cook in the air fryer for 15 minutes at 360 degrees.
 Check chicken to ensure it is cooked through, cooking a few minutes longer if necessary.

 - Serve over rice.